conio-tools/conio-shim/README.md

 ## Quickstart

-The following command will start a dockerized demo Hadoop cluster and submit a Conio application based on a [sleep pod yaml](./src/test/resources/sleep_pod.yaml).
+To get you started simply use the following command:
 ```bash
 make demo
 ```

+The `make demo` command will:
+- builds all necessary Docker images
+- start a dockerized demo Hadoop cluster
+- submits a Conio application based on a [sleep pod yaml](./src/test/resources/sleep_pod.yaml).

-After you've finished, stop the cluster with the following command:
+After you've finished, don't forget to stop the cluster with the following command:
 ```bash
 make stop
 ```